Basic Bar Soap

 InstructionsLine the mold with plastic wrap or bag.
 This will make the removal of the soap from the mold easy.

 Measure oils on your scale.
 Warm on the stove or in the microwave.
 Bring temperature to near 120 F. Exact temperature is not critical.
 Add sodium hydroxide to the water.
 Mix well.
-Allow to cool to near 120 F. Once again, the exact temperature is not critical.
+Allow to cool to near 120 F. Once again, exact temperature is not critical.

 Combine oils and lye solution.
 Stir until thin trace.
 Upon trace any desired fragrances or additives.
 Stir well.
 Pour soap into molds.
 Allow to sit until soap is firm.